DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 You can customize the personal toolbar of shapes, groups, swimlanes according to your needs via the [shapeToolbar](../../../api/editor/shapetoolbar_property/) property of the editor.

-## Enabling/disabling coincident lines
+## Enabling/disabling snap lines

-From v5.0, the coincident lines which simplify the process of dragging shapes are enabled by default.
+From v5.0, the Grid area is equipped with snap lines which will simplify the process of placing shapes symmetrically to each other.

-If you need to change the width and color of the lines, or hide them at all, use the [magnetic](api/editor/magnetic_property.md) property of Editor.
+If you need to change the width and color of the lines, or to hide them at all, use the [magnetic](api/editor/magnetic_property.md) property of Editor.

 ## Using hotkeys